 Side Salad

-Always serve you plant based spaghetti bolognese sauce with a huge side salad for extra fiber and nutrients.
+Always serve your plant based spaghetti Bolognese sauce with a huge side salad for extra fiber and nutrients.
 You’ll find that a crisp salad pairs deliciously with this kind of pasta dish.
 It’s also a super easy way to make sure you get your daily quota of vegetables in one hit.

 The best dressing for this kind of salad is an oil-free lemon juice, balsamic vinegar, apple cider vinegar, salt and pepper.
 This is very simple, and you can apply it to all your salads to add extra flavour and pizazz.